London is the perfect Metropolis for all your big city needs.

 It has been featured in many movies and some of the best attractions out of all the other parks.

-The park hosts the London Zoo, the Open Air Theatre, and a boating lake.
+The park hosts the London Zoo, the Open Air Theater, and a boating lake.

-For eating there’s the Georgian mansion, Pembroke Lodge; Roehampton Café or refreshment kiosks located at main car parks.
+For eating there’s the Georgian mansion, Pembroke Lodge, and Roehampton Café.

-There’s a bunch of pelicans there that are fed every day at 14:30, as well as water birds, owls, woodpeckers and bats.
+There’s a bunch of pelicans fed daily at 14:30, as well as water birds, owls, woodpeckers and bats.

 Even within this concrete jungle you can still find serenity.